Brian Mast: LGBTQ+ rights

 Mast believes it was a mistake for the U.S. Supreme Court to rule on the constitutionality of same-sex marriage in Obergefell v.
 Hodges.
-Later, on July 19, 2022, he was among 47 Republican Representatives who voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+Later, on July 19, 2022, he was among 47 Republican representatives who voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 However, Mast voted against final passage on December 8, 2022.

-Gun policy
+Gun control

-Mast wrote an opinion piece in The New York Times in support of the Second Amendment right to bear arms, but said "it does not guarantee that every civilian can bear any and all arms."
+In 2018, Mast wrote an opinion piece in The New York Times in support of the Second Amendment right to bear arms, but said "it does not guarantee that every civilian can bear any and all arms."
 He supports a ban on assault weapons, citing his military background: "I cannot support the primary weapon I used to defend our people being used to kill the children I swore to defend."

 After the Stoneman Douglas High School shooting, Mast announced his support for prohibiting the sale of assault and tactical firearms without confiscating such weapons that are already owned; ensuring that all firearm purchasers undergo a background check; improving background checks; banning the sale of gun accessories that enhance the firing rate of weapons, such as bump stocks; preventing those who have been detained for mental illnesses from purchasing firearms; ensuring that those on the Terror Watch List cannot purchase firearms; and placing anyone who makes threats of violence against schools on an FBI watch list for "a long time".

-Mast also supports conducting further research on gun violence, which federal law currently prohibits in some ways.
+Mast also supports conducting further research on gun violence, which would require a change in federal law.

-Mast has at least partly blamed violent video games and violent movies for school shootings.
+Mast has partly blamed violent video games and violent movies for school shootings.
 In March 2017, he voted for the Veterans Second Amendment Protection Act.
-The measure passed the House but stalled in the Senate.

-During 2015–16, Mast accepted $4,950 in campaign donations from the NRA's Political Victory Fund.
+During his 2015–16 election campaign, Mast accepted $4,950 in campaign donations from the NRA Political Victory Fund.

 Healthcare

-Mast is in favor of repealing the Affordable Care Act (Obamacare).
+Mast is in favor of repealing the Affordable Care Act.
 On May 4, 2017, he voted to repeal the Affordable Care Act and pass the American Health Care Act.

 Immigration

 In June 2018, commenting on the Trump administration family separation policy, Mast said: "It is our duty as an American government to deal compassionately with any child from any nation, just as it is the responsibility of foreign families seeking asylum in the U.S. to choose only legal means to enter our nation so they can avoid family disruption.
 I am confident this process will be improved."
 Citing his own Mexican grandparents, he said, "The way that they got to work, the way that they assimilated to the American way of life and became a part of our system is not what we're seeing across the board."

-In June 2018, a volunteer for the Democratic Party of Martin County who was angry about the Trump administration's immigration policy was arrested after threatening to kill Mast's children.
-The first trial in the case ended in a mistrial in April 2019.